ethanstykes/certificate-blockchain/README.md

 run apps.py on all ports (5000,5001,5002 and 5003) eg: $python apps.py -p 5001 (default is 5000)

-run app.js (site at http://localhost:8080) - Webapp for adding new certificate from the institutions' side.
+run app.js (site at http://localhost:8080) - Webapp for adding new certificates from institutions' side.

 PS: Adding certificates from Postman won't work (Everything else will) - #Issue